xl0/lovely-docs/doc_db/sveltejs-sveltekit/getting-started/project-structure/essence.md

-Standard directory layout and configuration files for a SvelteKit project.
+Standard directory layout and configuration files for a SvelteKit project with descriptions of each directory and key template placeholders.